Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is? There IS effective help for PTSD!

 If you are concerned that you or someone you know may have PTSD, or would like to find out more about this process and how it could help you, contact Wendy today on 1800 760 249 for a no obligation chat, or through this link.

 Make Changes is based in Melbourne’s Western Suburbs.
-Skype sessions are also available and just as effective, worldwide.
+Online sessions are also available and just as effective, worldwide.

 Gina shares a few words below after completing the TRTP process.